Tarrama

 Tarrama (طرّامة, also known as Khirbet al-Tarramah) is a Palestinian village situated on a hilltop with an elevation of 879 m in the southern West Bank, part of the Hebron Governorate.
 Located just south of Dura, nearby localities include at-Tabaqa to the north, Fawwar to the east, Khursa to the west, and Deir Razih to the south.
+The village had a population of 642 in 2017.

 Its total land area is 210 dunams and the village is provided with electricity and telephone lines.

 History

 Khirbet Tarrama has been suggested as a possible site of the "Jezreel" mentioned as a town in the territory of Judah in the Bible.

 Ceramics from the Byzantine era have been found here.